 Finsemble provides the same windowing functionality offered by desktop equivalents, enabling users to size, stretch and position windows as required.
 And it uses the special APIs to facilitate interaction and message sharing between these separate components.

-The Adaptable Tools team provided the blotters for an initial demo of the Finsemble framework and the results exceeded our expectations.
+The Adaptable Tools team provided the blotters for an initial demo of the Finsemble platform and the results exceeded our expectations.
 In addition to offering its exceptional range of advanced searching, editing, sorting, filtering, auditing and grid management functions, AdaptableBlotter.JS was also able to communicate directly with other 3rd party components.

 From a technical point of view, it was straightforward to integrate AdaptableBlotter.JS into a Finsemble application.
 The clean, well-documented API meant it took less than a day for us to hook up a demo which showed how to set up message and data sharing between multiple components.